Distance-Modding/Mod.OnlineAdditions/README.md

 - Ability to disable the 60 seconds timeout in multiplayer
 - Ability to change the length of time for the timeout in multiplayer
 - Ability to disable the audio coming from other cars in multiplayer
+- Ability to adjust the maximum detail for cars online
+- Ability to disable the killgrid rendering for every player online
+- Ability to adjust the outline glow brightness for online cars

 KNOWN ISSUE:
-When collisions are active the network cars are a little jittery when you're close to them.
-Not ideal, but it works fine.

 The /canceltimeout command only works locally.
 It does not activate for everyone in the lobby.

-I forgot to make the infinite killgrid not render for every car